Ipstenu/register-ip-multisite/readme.txt

 `

 == Screenshots ==

 1. Single Site (regular users menu)
 2. Multisite (Network Admin -> Users menu)

 == Changelog ==

+= 1.8.2 =
+* 02 August 2020 by Ipstenu
+* Fix to show IP on your own page (if you're an admin).
+This was always there, but only on other people's pages, so you may not have noticed.
+* Tested 5.5 compat
+* PHPCS cleanup.

 = 1.8.1 =
 * 07 March 2018 by ipstenu